 - Musée national des beaux-arts du Québec is located close to the Plains of Abraham.
 It contains 25,000 works that go back to the 18th century.
 It also has a lovely collection of Innuit work.

-Where to stay in Quebec City in one day
+Where to stay in Quebec City in 24 hours

 Québec’s capital city is one of Canada’s most popular places to visit.
 As such, figuring out where to stay in Quebec City isn’t always easy.
-If you’re visiting n time-crunch, the city centre, including Upper Town and Lower Town, are the best places to start your accommodations search.
+If you’re visiting on a time-crunch, stick to the city centre.
+On a quick Quebec City layover, Upper Town and Lower Town are the best places to start your accommodations search.

 - Chateau Des Tourelles is a boutique-style hotel located just 10 minutes from the old city.
 The hotel occupies a late-19th century historic building and features comfortable rooms & suites.

 - Quebec City Marriott Downtown is a top-notch 4-star hotel at Saint-Jean Gate.
 The location is perfect for making the most out of this time-crunched itinerary.
 Rooms are spacious & modern.

 - Fairmont Le Chateau Frontenac is Quebec City’s most famous hotel and its top luxury accommodations pick.
 A stay here might well be the highlight of your Quebec City trip.
 The rooms are sophisticated, elegant & modern.